tryshopr/shopr-example-adam/README.md

-This is a Rails application which has been built using [Shoppe](http://github.com/tryshoppe/core).
-It features a lovely design to fully demonstrate the functionality provided by the Shoppe platform and how well it works with a Rails application.
+This is a Rails application which has been built using [Shopr](http://github.com/tryShopr/core).
+It features a lovely design to fully demonstrate the functionality provided by the Shopr platform and how well it works with a Rails application.

 ![Example UI](http://s.adamcooke.io/OlRNo.png)